Learn about some of the achievements we've made for animals in disasters, wildlife, community animals, and farm animals.

 Image credit: World Animal Protection / Nick Axelrod

-We’ve moved the world to protect animals for more than 50 years.
+We’ve moved the world to protect animals for 70 years.

-With an office in Auckland, since 2003 World Animal Protection in New Zealand has been fundraising and campaigning on a range of important issues, including lobbying the government for stronger animal welfare laws.
+Since 2003 World Animal Protection in Aotearoa New Zealand has been fundraising and campaigning on a range of important issues, including lobbying the government for stronger animal welfare laws.

-We are a member of the National Animal Welfare Emergency Management (NAWEM) Liaison Group, Animal Behaviour and Welfare Consultative Committee (ABWCC) and the New Zealand Companion Animal Council (NZCAC).
-We work closely with the Ministry of Civil Defence and Emergency Management, the Department of Conservation and the Ministry for Primary Industries to improve the welfare of all animals in New Zealand.
+We were a member of the National Animal Welfare Emergency Management (NAWEM) Liaison Group, Animal Behaviour and Welfare Consultative Committee (ABWCC) and the New Zealand Companion Animal Council (NZCAC).
+We worked closely with the Ministry of Civil Defence and Emergency Management, the Department of Conservation and the Ministry for Primary Industries to improve the welfare of all animals in New Zealand.